 “It’s not that complicated,” Jaco says.
 “You really just need a place to lock up your bike.
 You can get by with a wipe-down and a change of clothes in the bathroom, but a shower is a bonus.
 The showers at Workshop 17 are amazing, even better than mine at home.”
 Knowing that there’s such an epic shower at the end of his journey and a safe and easy place to store his bike are some of the main reasons that motivate Jaco to ride to work.

-Sebastian Thompson runs his design business from another Workshop17 located at The Harrington, in the heart of Cape Town’s trendy East City Precinct.
-He’s full of praise for the commuter facilities at The Harrington.
+Sebastian Thompson runs his design business from Roamwork, in the heart of Cape Town’s trendy East City Precinct.
+He’s full of praise for their commuter facilities.
 “There’s a room for storing your bike, and showers” he says.
 “It’s a game changer, not only if you’re commuting but also if you want to fit in a training ride before work or over lunch.”

-The Harrington was designed with cyclists in mind.
-Their state of the art commuter facilities and bike parking room are kitted out with showers, lockers, change rooms and of course, secure bike storage and space for cyclists to repair their bikes or charge their electric bicycles.
+Designed with cyclists in mind, their state of the art commuter facilities and bike parking room are kitted out with showers, lockers, change rooms and of course, secure bike storage and space for cyclists to repair their bikes or charge their electric bicycles.
 With the building owners being keen cyclists themselves and limited space available for vehicle parking, these facilities are seen as a key asset.
 This has also enabled them to attract and retain tenants who value cycling, including a bike shop and bike friendly cafe.

-In addition to commuter facilities, Workshop 17 provides shared office bikes which can be used for running errands, going to meetings or for lunch breaks.
+In addition to commuter facilities, Roamwork provides shared office bikes which can be used for running errands, going to meetings or for lunch breaks.
 This helps create a fun, active work environment and can be the catalyst for bolder adventures like cycling to work.

 THE CHANGE MAKERS